How a Pre Med should spend summer to boost their medical school application

 Shadow a physician: Every pre-med knows that shadowing a physician is very important for having a good medical school application.
 It is often very difficult to find a physician to shadow and also just as difficult to find the time during the week to shadow a doctor.
 Often most doctors start work early in the morning and a round can last several hours, which might interfere with your classes.
 If you have a busy school schedule then you might not have time to shadow during the school week and summer becomes the only viable time to do it.
 (Find out some of the best ways to find a doctor to shadow)

 Get medical experience: Even if you can’t shadow a physician, just getting experience in a medical environment is definitely better than none.
 Working in the hospital doing almost any job, whether that is just desk work still counts towards medical experience in the eyes of the medical school.
+If you are doing desk work try to have a proper ergonomic office chair so that you take care of your posture.
 Most importantly , medical colleges want to know you have been exposed to the medical environment.
 Summer is a great time to get experience in the medical field while also earning some money.
 Things like being a tech or an EMT can be very rewarding but also hard to get into.Search online for possible job opportunities near by that will look good on your application.

 Do research: This is another thing you can do to help spice up your medical school application.
 While it is not necessary to do research to get into medical school it is always welcomed and looks good.
 This could be what separates you from the other applicant they are considering.
 You can do research for one of your professors at school or you can find summer research programs.
 Check here for help finding research programs.